Hegl1/ParProg2021/Assignment_10/Assignment_10.md

 ### Other information provided by the analysis

 The analysis did also produce a call tree which indicates how much time of a function call has been spent in 'child' function calls.
-We did not consider this information for our conclusion, but we are sure that it is uesfull for other people.
+We did not consider this information for our conclusion, but we are sure that it is useful for other people.
 Here is an example for a call tree given by gprof:

 ```
 index % time    self  children    called     name